From hanging out with penguins to climbing Table Mountain, here are some awesome, fun things to do in Cape Town, South Africa.

 Travelling elsewhere in the country?
 Click here to read the best adventure activities in South Africa.

-The Best Fun Things To Do In Cape Town
+The Best Things To Do In Cape Town

-Here are 10 awesome things to see and do in Cape Town, South Africa:
+Here are 10 awesome things to see in Cape Town, South Africa:

 1) Visit Table Mountain